A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Multi-wavelength analysis

-where we assume a constant opacity of $\kappa$ = 0.07 g cm$^{-2}.$ We note that to derive M$_{ej}$ and $E_k$ as described above we assume the photospheric velocity evolution is negligible within 15 days relative to the peak epoch, and use the spectral velocities measured within this time frame to estimate M$_{ej}$ and $E_k$ in Equation (1) (see Table \ref{tab:opt_data}).
+We note that to derive M$_{ej}$ and $E_k$ as described above we assume the photospheric velocity evolution is negligible within 15 days relative to the peak epoch, and use the spectral velocities measured within this time frame to estimate M$_{ej}$ and $E_k$ in Equation (1) (see Table \ref{tab:opt_data}).

 For all SNe in our sample for which we are able to measure photospheric velocities, we report the Table \ref{tab:opt_data} median ejecta masses and kinetic energies of $1.6 \pm 0.6$\,M$_{\odot}$ and $2.3\pm0.8\times 10^{51}$ erg, respectively.
 These values are most compatible with those of $1.7$\,M$_{\odot}$ and $2.2\times 10^{51}$ erg, reported in \citet{2023ApJ...953..179C}, and close to median values of $1.4$\,M$_{\odot}$ and $2.1\times 10^{51}$ erg, reported in \citet {2024ApJ...976...71S}.
 Our median values are both a factor of $\approx2$ smaller than those of $3.1$\,M$_{\odot}$ and $5.1\times 10^{51}$ erg, reported in \citet{2019A&A...621A..71T}.
 We note that SN 2023eiw has the highest $M_{ej}=6.3\pm2.3 \, M_{\odot}$, $E_k=(7.4\pm5.9)\times 10^{51}\,\text{erg}$ which skews the overall mean of sources in Table \ref{tab:opt_data}, without its values the mean of this table becomes comparable to its median at $M_{ej}=1.65~M_{\odot}$, and $E_k=1.67\times 10^{51}$ erg.